 Green investments, which has grown by leaps and bounds in recent years, provides a strong linkage between the financial industry, environment protection and economic growth.
 Private equity, as an independent player, is playing a vital role in financing green projects and is now well-positioned to fund development projects worldwide.
-Last year, the venture capital and private equity investment in clean energy firms was a whopping USD7.5billion.

 Green private equity helps project developers and entrepreneurs in securing venture capital for sustainable and green projects.
 Investors and funds make direct investments into private companies which lead to delisting of public equity.